BibleReadingPlan/BibleReadingPlans/README.md

 1. Moves call to method which checks on whether or not there are any new reading plans from the method which initializes the administrative settings to the __construct() method in order to make sure all new or corrected plans are available even if the administrative settings are not accessed after an upgrade.

-2. Corrects Scripture reference for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 2 Aug.
+2. Corrects Scripture references in a number of places where the references were from a specific verse to the end of the chapter for the Book of Common Prayer, 2019, Anglican Church in North America.
+These references weren't being handled correctly for the ESV API.

 ### 2.0.1